 2. Walk Over the Nevada-California Stateline

-The Nevada-California state line happens to split up the town, so one of the more unique things to do in Tahoe in winter is to cross the states.
-I thought it was pretty neat that you could get lunch in California, and then cross the street to gamble in Nevada.
+The Nevada-California state line happens to split up the town, so one of the more unique things to do in Tahoe in winter is cross the states.
+I thought it was pretty neat that you could get lunch in California and then cross the street to gamble in Nevada.

 There are a handful of casinos such as the Hard Rock and Harrah’s on the Nevada side.
 Ski in California during the day, head back to your hotel to get freshened up, and then head out for a night on the town in Nevada during winter in Tahoe.

 Head to Hope Valley to try out some other winter sports that aren’t snowboarding or skiing during Tahoe in winter.
 This is about half an hour south of town and the perfect area for snow sports with its wide-open space.